Welcome to Physical Education!

 Sport and Fitness Events throughout the school year:

-On the first Wednesday in October, Longfellow School will participate once again in International Walk to School Day.
+On the first Wednesday in October, Longfellow School participates in International Walk to School Day.
 We promote walking especially on this day, but also every day.
 Students who walk will earn stamps.
 Walking to school has great physical and mental benefits.
 It can help your child be a better student, and on top of it it is fun.

 The Turkey Trot will be held in November.
-All students in grades 3, 4 and 5 run laps around Longfellow field.
+All students in grades 3, 4 and 5 run 1 mile around Longfellow field.
 All students will receive a small prize when they finish.
 The best prize of course is increased physical fitness and improved stamina!

 May brings us lots of fun activities:

-ACES (All Children Exercising Simultaneously) will take place on the first Wednesday in May.
-All grades will participate in different activities.
+ACES (All Children Exercising Simultaneously) takes place on the first Wednesday in May.
+All grades participate in different activities.
 Students need to wear gym shoes.

-OLYMPIC DAY will be held on a Friday in May.
-Students will participate in many low competitive activities.
-Please make sure your child wears gym shoes, shorts or pants (no dresses), and sun screen.
+OLYMPIC DAY is held on a Friday in May.
+Students participate in many low competitive activities.
+Please make sure your child wears gym shoes and shorts or pants (no dresses).
+Sun screen and/or hats are recommended.

 Healthy, active kids are better learners!

-Every month from February to May our school's wellness committee has a focus on a different health aspect.
+Every month from February to May we focus on a different health aspect.
 Students will learn in fun and creative ways how to be healthier.
 Here is what we focus on:

 February: Sleep and healthy breakfast